mibk/LeanMapperQuery/README.md

 Lean Mapper Query
 =================

 Lean Mapper Query is a concept of a *query object* for [Lean Mapper library](https://github.com/Tharos/LeanMapper) which helps to build complex queries using automatic joins (*idea taken from [NotORM library](http://www.notorm.com/)*).
 Look at the [suggested base classes](https://gist.github.com/mbohuslavek/9410266).
+For Czech documentation have a look at the [wiki](https://github.com/mbohuslavek/LeanMapperQuery/wiki).

 Features
 --------